Back-action supercurrent diodes

 Figure~\ref{implementation1}a shows the schematic of the current-biased setup.
 The cross represents a weak link whose critical current is measured by sweeping the current bias $I$ till the transition to the normal state is detected by a finite voltage drop $V$ across the weak link.
 Red and blue bias currents correspond to positive and negative sweep directions, respectively.
 A third control terminal tunes the critical current via a voltage source at $V_g^0$.
 The feedback network consists of a control resistor $R_c$ embedded between the weak link and the ground.
 Thus, the bias current $I$ lifts upward or downward the weak link potential according to its direction resulting in a polarity-dependent gate voltage, $V_g=V_g^0-I R_c$.

-Figure~\ref{implementation1}b illustrates the diode principle: at a voltage bias $V_g^0$ for which $I_c$ depends on the gate voltage (i.e., $\partial I_c / \partial V_g \ne 0$), the critical current for a positive bias current $I_c^+$ (red) differs in modulus from the critical current for a negative bias current $|I_c^-|$ (blue), thereby resulting in $I_c^+\neq |I_c^-|$.
+Figure~\ref{implementation1}b illustrates the superconducting rectifier principle: at a voltage bias $V_g^0$ for which $I_c$ depends on the gate voltage (i.e., $\partial I_c / \partial V_g \ne 0$), the critical current for a positive bias current $I_c^+$ (red) differs in modulus from the critical current for a negative bias current $|I_c^-|$ (blue), thereby resulting in $I_c^+\neq |I_c^-|$.
 As shown below, the strength of the non-reciprocity depends both on the magnitude of $R_c$ and on $\partial I_c / \partial V_g$, which we shall refer to as transconductance $g_m$.
+It is worth mentioning that, in general, back-action rectifiers can be designed to operate without a voltage source on the gate, i.e., at $V_g^0=0$.
+In non-symmetric systems ($I_c(V_g^0) \neq I_c(-V_g^0)$), the supercurrent polarity-dependent gate voltage $IR_c$ promotes rectification at any $V_g^0$, making the battery on the gate unnecessary.